Refresh & Revamp

 - Incorporate a variety of dark and light sections for story telling

-- PM was happy with the thinking behind the interaction of the highlight page
+- PM was happy with the thinking behind the interaction of the pricing page (below)

 Highlights: